Ktor 3.3.2 Help

 Now that you have generated a new project, continue to unpack and run your Ktor project.

-Use the Ktor plugin for intelliJ IDEA Ultimate
+Use the Ktor plugin for IntelliJ IDEA Ultimate

-This section describes project setup using the Ktor plugin for Intellij IDEA Ultimate.
+This section describes project setup using the Ktor plugin for IntelliJ IDEA Ultimate.

-To create a new Ktor project, open IntelliJ IDEA, and follow the steps below:
+To create a new Ktor project, open IntelliJ IDEA and follow the steps below:

 1. On the Welcome screen, click New Project.